Tours & Programs

-- Track Down Lincoln Walking and Museum Tour: Experience Lincoln's 1859 visit as we retrace his footsteps through Council Bluffs' historic downtown.
+Track Down Lincoln: Experience Lincoln's 1859 visit as we retrace his footsteps through Council Bluffs' historic downtown.
 Then head to the museum where students will explore Union Pacific's own collection of Lincoln artifacts from his Presidential rail car and his Springfield, Illinois, law office.
 Students will receive their very own colorful Track Down Lincoln map highlighting spots Lincoln visited in Council Bluffs.
-A great adventure from ages 8-80!

 1 hour - Suggested grades: 2nd-12th